Why Hydrocarbon Fuels Aren't Going Anywhere

 Hydrogen.
 I’m not optimistic on hydrogen, for reasons described above.
 It’s most fashionable among greentech buzzword engineers, who sell equity and get grant money on the basis of high-minded but nebulous environmental PR, rather than selling product on the basis of superior technical merit.
 It’s notable again that hydrogen basically isn’t used for anything.
 When there’s more hype than tech, it’s a bad sign.

 Hydrocarbon fuel cell.
-The problem with non-combustive conversion of hydrocarbons is that you need to oxidize two separate elements with different chemical properties and activities.
-Wheras for combustion, as long as it can heat the working fluid, its cool.
-Animals burn fat with advanced nanotechnology, but that’s way beyond anything that exists in currently known fuel cell technology.
+The problem with non-combustive conversion of hydrocarbons is that you need to oxidize two separate elements with different chemical properties and activities (Carbon and Hydrogen).
+Edge cases like direct methanol fuel cells exist, but they have their own problems.
+Whereas for combustion, as long as it can heat the working fluid, its cool.
+Animals burn fat with advanced nanotechnology, but that’s way beyond anything that we can do right now.
 Solid oxide fuel cells do exist in this space, but basically don’t work yet so its hard to say how well they will actually do in practice.

 That leaves drones of the future to be powered by a combination of lithium and hydrocarbons, with gas prices, applications, and technology development determining where the boundary sits.
 But whatever happens, we can expect that companies making hard bets on hydrocarbon fuel in drones will not find any technological factor pulling the rug out from under them on the energy storage dimension.
 They will have at the very least a niche, if not an outright empire.